Sunny-Qin-0314/Coborg-Platform/catkin_ws/vision_system_readme.md

 ## Setting up YOLO with CUDA GPU Acceleration

 You may find that running YOLO through the CPU is very slow.
 To increase run-time performance, you can accelerate it by using a CUDA enabled GPU.

+**Note: if you are using NVIDIA Jetson, CUDA and cuDNN are set up by using SDK manager.
+JetPack 4.3 contains CUDA 10.0 + cuDNN 7.6, which works fine with darknet_ros.
+You cannot install CUDA and cuDNN seperately since Jetson is ARM based.
+NVIDIA only supports fixed versions for CUDA and cuDNN on Jetson.
+Latest Jetpack(4.6) contains CUDA 10.2 + cuDNN 8.x, which you might seen a performance drop because of using cuDNN 8.
+The issue currently is still not resolved, so for now, use cuDNN 7.6 with darknet_ros.**

 **Note: darknet currently only supports (last updated 2021) CUDA 10.2 with cuDNN 7.6.5 and below.
 If you are using CUDA 11+ or cuDNN 8.0+, you probably need to downgrade CUDA and cuDNN for darknet to work.**